digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ~ doctl k8s cluster create -h
 ```

-Let us create a DOKS cluster with 3 worker nodes.
-Use "--wait false", if you do not want the command to wait until cluster is ready.
+Let us create a `DOKS` cluster with `3 worker nodes`.
+Use `--wait false`, if you do not want the command to wait until cluster is ready.

 ```
 ~ doctl kubernetes cluster create bg-cluster-2 \